vrcAlbert/documentation-api/source/php/configuration/application/appdesk.rst

 Associative array:

 :model: Model name.
+:css: Optional.
+List of css file to load in order to add specific styles.
 :query: Optional.
 Additional informations about the query.
 :search_text: Optional.
 Array of columns in which we search when the user fills appdesk's search bar.
 :data_mapping: Optional.
 Defines which data_mapping items are displayed.